khanna7/Sero-discordant_Couples/Code/Scratchpad/notes.md

          nw%e%"primary.sdp" <- primary.sdp #update edge-attribute "primary.sdp"

 ```
-## Next step: wrap these steps in a function, so intervention can be implemented smoothly
+## Next step: Steps wrapped in function, tested wrapper function.
+Now., review scenario table.
+If new things need to be coded, code them.
+If not, assemble pieces to simulate interventions.